Chart Color Schemes

 An assessment of population growth drivers in Clermont reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Clermont's population is around 4,067 as of Nov 2025.
-This reflects an increase of 174 people since the 2021 Census, which reported a population of 3,893 people.
-The change is inferred from the estimated resident population of 4,050 in June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.10 persons per square kilometer.
-Population growth was primarily driven by natural growth contributing approximately 74.0% of overall population gains during recent periods.
+Clermont's population is approximately 4,086 as of February 2026.
+This figure represents an increase of 193 people since the 2021 Census, which recorded a population of 3,893.
+The growth is inferred from ABS estimated resident population data for June 2024 (4,047) and validated new addresses since the Census date.
+This results in a population density ratio of 0.10 persons per square kilometer.
+Clermont's 5.0% population growth since the census places it within 2.8 percentage points of its SA3 area (7.8%).
+The primary driver for this growth was natural increase, contributing approximately 74.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections are applied for each age cohort.
-Considering projected demographic shifts, lower quartile growth is anticipated, with the area expected to increase by 166 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 3.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Considering projected demographic shifts, national regional areas are anticipated to have lower quartile growth.
+By 2041, the area is expected to increase by 166 persons, reflecting a total increase of 3.1% over the 17 years based on latest annual ERP population numbers.

 Frequently Asked Questions - Population